-Neuroblastoma is a rare cancer which develops from the nerve cells present in several parts of the body.
+Neuroblastoma is a rare cancer that develops from the nerve cells present in several parts of the body.
 It is more common in one of the adrenal glands present above the kidneys.
-However, neuroblastoma can also develop in the areas such as the tummy, chest, neck and runs alongside the spine.
-From these tissues it can spread to the other organs in the body.
+However, neuroblastoma can also develop in areas such as the tummy, chest, neck and runs alongside the spine.
+From these tissues, it can spread to the other organs in the body.

 The symptoms of neuroblastoma depend on the part of the body which is affected.

 Symptoms of neuroblastoma in the abdomen include:

 The other symptoms which may be noticed in patients with neuroblastoma are: